Vim Lineage

 THU 23 APR 2020 09:46:25 AM EDT

 In this example, we are taking the output of date and editing with sed.
-We are using a regular expression that matches all lowercase letters and converting them to their uppercase equivelant.
+We are using a regular expression that matches all lowercase letters and converting them to their uppercase equivalent.
 The g at the end says to do it globally.
 Without that g switch, it would stop executing the regex after the first match.
 This shows that we don’t have to write the output of date to disk first to manipulate it.

 The EXtended Editor and the original eVIl editor